Wesleyan-Soft-Robots-Lab/Lab-Handbook/README.md

 * Attend and actively participate in all group meetings.
 Engage with your colleagues during these meetings as well as discussing your own work with the professor.
 A big part of the reason why we try to meet with so many people at once is so that you all can make connections with each other and learn what everyone else is doing.
 Do your part to create a climate of engagement and mutual respect.
 * When folks are new, keep an eye out for whether they are struggling.
 Not everyone is comfortable interrupting others, so ask newbies if there is anything they need help with.
 * Scientists have to be careful.
 Don't rush your work.
 Plan and organize it carefully.
 If performing a new protocol or using a new piece of equipment, ask for help and walk through the steps.
 Everyone makes mistakes and gets overwhelmed.
 However, if you are consistently damaging lab equipment, failing to document your work, or not consistently engaging with the lab, you will not be allowed to continue in the lab.
 * All lab protocols and standard operating procedures for equipment purchased from an outside company should be stored in the lab [Google Drive folder](https://drive.google.com/drive/folders/1S2uv7es-n0WLCeB9gfUZ6MsCWljhmEHi?usp=sharing).
 For equipment/resources developed in the lab, the `README` file for the GitHub repository associated with the resource should contain detailed instructions on how to use it.
+* **At the end of every meeting with the professor, both you and the professor should pick up one tool in the lab and put it away.**

 ## Using a new piece of equipment for the first time

 * Check in with the professor to see what kind of training you might need before using this equipment.
 * Locate any existing resources on how to use the equipment.
 If the piece of equipment is very new, the only "resource" might be a human being who has more experience with that kind of equipment than you (ie, the professor).
 Ideally, however, there will be an existing standard operating procedure (SOP) for how to use the equipment.
 * Step through the SOP as you use the equipment for the first time.
 Make suggestions or edits to improve the clarity as you go.
 If there are no pictures, add pictures.
 If the pictures could be improved, take better ones.

 ## Expectations for the professor

 You can expect the professor to ...
 * Support you in achieving your long-term goals.
 This could mean prompting you to think about what you might want to do after you graduate, and giving you tasks that can move you towards those goals when possible; introducing you to other researchers in the field and promoting your work in talks; writing recommendation letters for you; and sending you to conferences or investing in training.
 * Support you in achieving your short-term goals.
 This means giving you or directing you towards resources that can help you accomplish your tasks in the lab, and checking in with you periodically to make sure that you have all of the resources you need.